michi-d/3dsegmentation/README.md

 ### 3D-Data

-To generate a training set of 2048 samples and a validation set of 64 samples please run:
+To generate a training set of 2048 samples and a validation set of 64 samples please run the data generator script:

 `./gen_data.sh`